yorickpeterse/ruby-lint/CONTRIBUTING.md

 something I'll do my best to help you out.

-A copy of the DCO mentioned in the above article can be found in the file {file:DCO} A copy of the license can be found in the file {file:LICENSE}
+A copy of the DCO mentioned in the above article can be found in the file `doc/DCO.md`.
+A copy of the license can be found in the file `LICENSE`.